 - Be energy aware.
 Simply closing windows and turning off heating and appliances when you are out makes an enormous difference.
 It is good for the environment and will delight your hosts.

 - Leave the car at home.
-Lots of the loveliest parts of the West Country are best explored on foot or by bike; again, go to www.classicguide.co.uk for inspiration.
+Lots of the loveliest parts of the UK are best explored on foot or by bike; again, go to www.classicguide.co.uk for inspiration.

 - Please leave only your footprints and, if you see any litter and are feeling brave, put it in the bin.